 In this step, we want to solve the speed tracking problem as a stabilization problem for PWA systems.
 In other words, we aim at finding a state feedback controller under which the closed-loop PWA system will be stable and moreover, the speed tracking error will be as less as possible.
 The PWA model has the following form:

-$$\dot{x} = A_i x + a_i + B_i u$$ when $E_i x > e_i$, $i \in I$ with x the state of the following car (for simplicity we only consider the speed).
+$$\dot{v}(t) = A_i v(t) + a_i + B_i u(t)$$ when $E_i v(t) \ge e_i, \ i \in I$ with v the speed of the following car (for simplicity we only consider the speed as state of the system).
 The reference speed signal is the same as in Fig. 3.
 You can use the results of Theorem 4.5.4 in the Lecture notes (pages 76 and 88).
 But it should be noted that here a_i is nonzero in some regions and also we have to integrate the reference tracking problem.
 (Please see the additional note on the website useful for formulating this problem).

-- 1. Find the state feedback $u = K_i \cdot x$ that guarantees stability of the system and forces the speed to follow the reference speed (Fig. 3).
+- 1. Find the state feedback gains K_i that guarantee stability of the system and forces the speed to follow the reference speed (Fig. 3).
 Please ignore the constraints on the throttle input and also the limit on the acceleration.
-In order to achieve better transient behavior, we define positive definite matrices Q_i and solve the corresponding feasibility problem in order to find the feedback gains K_i .
-First try to solve the problem with $Q_i = 0$ and next choose Q_i as $\gamma_i \cdot I_i$, with I_i the identity matrix and γ_i a positive scalar.
-Increase $\gamma_i > 0$ until no feasible solution can be found for K_i .
-Report the obtained γ_i and K_i . - 2.
-Repeat the previous step but this time with taking into account the constraint $-1 \le u \le 0.9$. - 3.
-Write a MATLAB file to simulate the closed-loop behavior of the system (i.e., applying the state feedback controller) using a) the continuous-time PWA model, b)the original continuous-time model.
-Compare the results with the ones obtained from the MPC approach.
+Define positive definite matrices $Q_i = \gamma_i \cdot I_i$, with I_i the identity matrix of proper order and γ_i positive scalars defined for each region.
+First try to solve the corresponding feasibility problem with $Q_i = 0$.
+Report the obtained values for the feedback gains K_i .
+Next, increase γ_i (with integer steps) until no feasible solution can be found for the problem.
+Report the obtained feedback gains and the corresponding $\gamma{i,max}$. - 2.
+Write a MATLAB file to simulate the closed-loop behavior of the system (i.e., with applying the state feedback controller) using a) the continuous-time PWA model, b)the original continuous-time model.
+For the following two cases, make a plot of the evolution of v, v{ref} , and u over time.
+Compare the results with the ones achieved with the MPC controller: - choose the feedback gains corresponding to the case $Q_i = 0$, - choose the feedback gains corresponding to the case $Q_i = \gamma{i,\max} \cdot I_i$, - 3.
+Repeat the previous steps but this time with taking into account the constraint $-1 \le u(t) \le 0.9$ (use the constraints introduced in the additional note).